Dual Diagnosis Treatment Crownpoint, NM

 Crownpoint Healthcare Facility

-Crownpoint Healthcare Facility is a dual diagnosis treatment center in Crownpoint, New Mexico that provides treatment services for drug and alcohol addiction and mental health disorders that include panic disorder as well as thought disorders.
+Crownpoint Healthcare Facility is a dual diagnosis treatment center in Crownpoint, NM that offers treatment for substance abuse and mental health disorders that include obsessive compulsive disorder as well as paranoid personality disorder.

 Address: Highway Junction 57 Route 9, Crownpoint, NM 87313 in McKinley County